gfxv/go-stash/README.md

 ## Usage

+> **When using Stash it's highly recommended to use a VPN and to not expose Stash to the Internet.**

 ### Configuration

 You can configure **Stash** both using the config file or by using environment variables. **Please note that environment variables override values specified in the config.**